Types of Degrees Electrocardiograph Technology Majors Are Getting

 |Associate’s Degree (or other 2-year degree)||43.8%|

 |First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.||2.6%|

 Online Electrocardiograph Technology Programs

-In the 2018-2019 academic year, 52 schools offered some type of electrocardiograph technology/technician program.
+In 2020-2021, 56 schools offered a electrocardiograph technology/technician program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Other)||0||0|

 Is a Degree in Electrocardiograph Technology Worth It?

 The median salary for a electrocardiograph technology/technician grad is $58,730 per year.
 This is based on the weighted average of the most common careers associated with the major.